• •

 Lace Knitting Basics – what you need to know

-Just grab your needles and yarn, because lace knitting is all about technique!
-These intricate patterns are created by a magical combination of increase and decrease stitches, resulting in gorgeous lacey designs.
-Don’t worry, you only need to master four basic knitting techniques to successfully knit basic lace.
+Just grab your needles and yarn because lace knitting is all about technique!
+We create these intricate patterns using a magical combination of increased and decreased stitches.
+This results in gorgeous, lacy designs.
+Don’t worry, you only need to master four basic knitting techniques to knit basic lace successfully.

 Let’s start with the essential lace knitting stitches

 Yarn Over (yo) is your gateway to new stitches.
 Just loop the yarn under and over the needle, forming a fabulous new stitch.
 Keep on going to the next stitch, and let the magic unfold.
-This does look like a mistake to most beginner knitters because they will often accidentally create a yo by working a purl stitch with the yarn in back of the needles.
-However, for lace, we are purposefully creating this extra yarn laying on the needle.
+This looks like a mistake to most beginner knitters.
+Sometimes, they accidentally create a yo by working a purl stitch with the yarn behind the needles.
+However, with lace, we purposefully create this extra yarn lying over the top of the needle.

 Knit Two Together (k2tog) is a nifty decrease stitch that works like a charm.
-Insert your needle into the next two stitches and knit them as one, instantly reducing your stitch count and working harmoniously with the yarn over.
-This decrease leans to the right and that is important to remember.
+Insert your needle into the next two stitches and knit them as one.
+This instantly reduces your stitch count and works harmoniously with the yarn over.
+This decrease leans to the right, and that is important to remember.

 Oh, and let’s not forget about the extra stitches.
-Get ready for some knitting lingo like knit three together (k3tog) or purl two together (p2tog) – it all depends on the pattern.
-There are more variations like ssk or skp which lean to the left and help you acquire fashion-forward shaping in the stitches.
+Get ready for some knitting lingo like knit three together (k3tog) or purl two together (p2tog).
+It all depends on the pattern.
+There are more variations, like ssk or skp.
+They lean to the left and help you acquire fashion-forward shaping in the stitches.

 And here’s a bonus: in our featured lace stitch pattern, prepare for a twist – literally!
-There are knit stitches that are Knit Through the Back Leg or Loop (ktbl), Purl stitches that are Purl Through the Back Leg or Loop (ptbl) which results in twisted stitches.
-To maintain the knit twisted stitch row of stitches on the right side of the fabric even through the decreases, of course there are decrease stitches such as the Twisted Knit Two Together (Tk2tog) and the Twisted Knit-Slip-Pass (Tskp).
+You’ll find Knit Through the Back Leg or Loop (ktbl) and Purl Through the Back Leg or Loop (ptbl).
+These both result in knit lace with twisted stitches.
+We use these to maintain the knit twisted stitch row of stitches on the right side of the fabric.
+There are also decrease stitches, such as the Twisted Knit Two Together (Tk2tog) and the Twisted Knit-Slip-Pass (Tskp).
 Having these in the mistletoe lace stitch pattern adds an extra touch of elegance.

 Essential Supplies for Knitted Lace with a Twist

-- Yarn: Lace stitches can be made in any weight yarn, your choice depends on the look and drape of the fabric you desire.
-Mose true delicate lace is made with a lightweight yarn, preferably fingering or lace weight, will highlight intricate patterns.
-However, in the case of the knit lace pattern with twisted stitches Marly uses in the video and the Mistletoe Knit Blanket pattern, she uses a Bulky weight yarn.
+• Yarn: Lace stitches can be made in any weight yarn.
+Your choice depends on the look and drape of the fabric you desire.
+Mose delicate lace is made with a lightweight yarn, preferably fingering or lace weight, which will highlight intricate patterns.
+However, Marly uses a Bulky weight yarn in her video of knit lace with twisted stitches for the Mistletoe Blanket.

-✨ Pro tip: For lace, choose solid or tonal color yarns instead of variegated.
+Pro tip: When knitting lace, choose solid or tonal color yarns instead of variegated.
 This ensures that your hard work and the detailed pattern stand out.

-- Needles: Lace patterns often require a multitude of stitches, which can be quite the challenge.
+• Needles: Lace patterns often require many stitches, which can be quite a challenge.
 Don’t fret!
-Embrace the craftiness and switch to circular needles with a smooth join and pointy tip like Chiaogoo RED Lace to generously accommodate those stitches without any squishing.
-And hey, here’s a little secret: with circulars, you’ll be able to effortlessly stretch out your fabric to marvel at the gorgeous masterpiece you’re knitting after a long day!
+Embrace the craftiness and switch to circular needles with a smooth join and pointy tip like Chiaogoo RED Lace.
+They easily accommodate those stitches without squishing.
+And here’s a little secret… Using circulars, you can effortlessly stretch out your fabric to marvel at the gorgeous masterpiece you’re knitting!
 How fun and rewarding is that?

-- Stitch Markers: You know I love a GOOD stitch marker.
-And when knitting lace, using knit stitch markers between the lace repeats can really help you keep track of where you are in the pattern. 🌟🌟 But it is important to choose the right stitch marker for your lace project that will not interfere with your stitches.
-If your yarn is light and delicate, then I recommend using stitch markers that do not dangle and are simple small rings on the needle, like these.
-If you yarn has a bit more heft and won’t get tangled up in stitch markers, then I say you can go with just about any stitch marker that will not distort the size of your stitches.
-Meaning, do not use a marker that is really wide, but you can use one that is longer and dangles.
-Hey, now is a good time to make your own knit lace stitch markers.
+• Stitch Markers: You know I love a GOOD stitch marker.
+When knitting lace, use knit stitch markers between lace repeats to help you track where you are in the pattern. 🌟🌟 But, it’s important to choose the right stitch marker for your lace project so it won’t interfere with your stitches.
+If your yarn is light and delicate, use stitch markers that don’t dangle and are small rings on the needle.
+If your yarn is heavier and won’t tangle in stitch markers, go with any stitch marker that won’t distort your stitch size.
+Don’t use a really wide marker, but you can use one that is longer and dangles.
+Hey!
+Now’s a great time to make your own knit lace stitch markers.
 These are invaluable in keeping track of repeats.

-- Row Counter: These are VERY helpful and something not many people think of using.
+• Row Counter: These are VERY helpful and something not many people think of using.
 A row counter will help keep track as you progress.
 But you don’t have to use a manual row counter like this one.
-You could always use a DiY knit row counter stitch marker at the start of your row like this one!
-These very helpful for MOST knitting projects and are easy to make.
+You could always use a DIY knit row counter stitch marker at the start of your row like this one!
+These are very helpful for MOST knitting projects and are easy to make.

-- Blocking Supplies: Remember, blocking is a vital step in lace knitting.
-It helps open up and define those beautiful patterns, turning your hard work into a piece of art. provide a surface to lay out your project.
+• Blocking Supplies: Remember, blocking is a vital step in lace knitting.
+It helps open up and define those beautiful patterns.
+It turns your hard work into a piece of art, and provides a surface to lay out your project.

-- Just a note to say that I prefer to wash my project in a basin with some wool wash then pin it out.
+• NOTE: I prefer to wash my project in a basin with some wool wash, then pin it out.

 Common Challenges in Knitted Lace (and How to Overcome Them)

-Knitting lace is a delightful adventure, but it’s common for new knitters to make a few stitchy blunders along the way.
+Knitting lace is a delightful adventure, but it’s common for new knitters to make a few stitchy blunders.
 One of the most frequent mishaps is accidentally adding extra stitches.
 That sneaky k2tog or k3tog stitch can be a tricky one to skip!
 On the flip side, missing a YO can leave you with too few stitches.

-Lastly, it is HIGHLY RECOMMENDED to use lifelines regularly, especially before a complicated row.
-It is easy and it will give you peace of mind as you knit long into the night.
+Lastly, I HIGHLY RECOMMENDED you use lifelines regularly, especially before a complicated row.
+It’s easy, and it’ll give you peace of mind as you knit long into the night.
 The video below shows you a little about adding a lifeline to your knit lace project.

-Now that we’ve dived into the fascinating world of lace knitting, explored the top-notch tools, and learned how to tackle common mistakes like a pro, let’s unravel the magic behind the enchanting lace stitch pattern with those delightful twisted decreases Marly showed us in the video!
+We’ve delved into the fascinating world of lace knitting.
+We explored the top-notch tools and learned how to tackle common mistakes like a pro.
+Now let’s unravel the magic behind the enchanting lace stitch pattern with those delightful twisted decreases.
+Marly shows us how in the video!

-This fantastic knit lace stitch may not be revolutionary, but with a few clever tweaks, it adds delightful texture to a playful knit chevron / zig-zag pattern.
+This fantastic knit lace stitch may not be revolutionary.
+But with a few clever tweaks, it adds wonderful texture to a playful knit chevron/zig-zag pattern.

 What You Need to Work Along with the Video